19 Must-Have Tools To Begin Your CRO Journey

 Test hypothesis creator

 This 7-step test hypothesis creator draws inspiration from Sullivan’s ‘legacy’ hypothesis format.
-The tool allows you to easily create a hypothesis by filling the empty form fields.
+The tool allows you to easily create a hypothesis by filling in the empty form fields.
 However, we’d recommend you use one more hypothesis creator to validate your hypothesis.

 VWO Plan enables you to manage and prioritize all your experimentation programs in one single place.
 It provides an expert-recommended framework that helps you build comprehensive hypotheses.
 You can also grant scores to each of these hypotheses, based on impact, confidence, and ease, to create a prioritization pipeline.